cherkavi/cheat-sheet/postgresql.md

 -- create schema
 CREATE SCHEMA IF NOT EXISTS airflow_02;
 DROP SCHEMA IF EXISTS airflow_02;
+--  remove all child objects like tables, indexes, relations...
+DROP SCHEMA IF EXISTS airflow_02 CASCADE;

 -- print all schemas
 select s.nspname as table_schema,